curl/everything-curl/curl.md

 sometimes cause people some problems or just friction.
 To help with that, we provide daily snapshots.

-The daily snapshots are generated daily (clever naming right?) as if a release had been made at that point in time.
+The daily snapshots are generated daily (clever naming, right?) as if a release had been made at that point in time.
 It produces a package of all sources code and all files that are normally part of a release and puts it in a package and uploads it to a special place ([http://curl.haxx.se/snapshots/](http://curl.haxx.se/snapshots/)) to allow interested people to get the very latest code.
 To test, to experiment and whatever.

-Each snapshot aare only kept for 20 days before they are deleted.
+The snapshots are only kept for around 20 days until deleted.

 ## Security

+Security is a primary concern for us in the curl project.
+We take it seriously and we work hard on providing secure and safe implementations of all protocols and related code.
+As soon as we get knowledge about a security related problem or just a suspected problem, we deal with it and we will attempt to provide a fix and security notice no later than in the next pending release.

+We use a responsible disclosure policy, meaning that we prefer to discuss and work on security fixes out of the public eye and we alert the vendors on the openwall.org list a few days before we announce the problem and fix to the world.
+This, in an attempt to shorten the time span the bad guys can take advantage of a problem until a fixed version has been deployed.

+### Past security problems

+During the years we have had our fair share of security related problems.
+We work hard on documenting every problem thoroughly with all details listed and clearly stated to aid users.
+Users of curl should be able to figure out what problems their particular curl versions and use cases are vulnerable to.

+To help with this, we present this waterfall chart showing how all vulnerabilities affect which curl versions and we have this complete list of all known security problems since the birth of this project.

 ## The development team

+Daniel Stenberg is the founder and self-proclaimed leader of the project.
+Everybody else that participates or contributes in the project has thus arrived at a later point in time.
+Some contributors worked for a while and then left again.
+Most contributors hang around only for a short while to get their bug fixed or feature merged or similiar.
+Counting all contributors we know the names of, we have received help from more than 1300 individuals.

+The list of people that have repeatedly shown up in discussions and commits during the last several years include these stellar individuals:

+- Daniel Stenberg
+- Steve Holme
+- Jay Satiro
+- Dan Fandrich
+.
+Marc Hörsken
+- Kamil Dudka
+- Alessandro Ghedini
+- Yang Tse
+- Günter Knauf
+- Tatsuhiro Tsujikawa
+- Patrick Monnerat
+- Nick Zitzmann

 ## Future

+There's no slow down in sight in the curl's future, bugs reported, development pace or how Internet protocols are being developed or updated.

+We're looking forward to support for more protocols, support for more features within the already supported protocols, more and better APIs for libcurl to allow users to do transfers even better and faster,

+The project casually maintains a TODO file holding a bunch of ideas that we could work on in the future.
+It also keeps a KNOWN_BUGS document with, yes, a list of known problems we would like to get fixed.

 ## Users of curl

+TODO